360 Degrees (What Goes Around)

 "360° (What Goes Around)" is a song written, performed and produced by American rapper Grand Puba.
-It was released on July 16, 1992, through Elektra Records as the lead single from his debut studio album Reel to Reel.
+It was released on July 16, 1992, through Elektra Records as the lead single from his debut studio album Reel to Reel (1992).
 The song features a vocal sample of "What Goes Around (Gonna Come Back Again)" by Gladys Knight & the Pips.
 A remix version of the song was made by the Stimulated Dummies and also included in the album as a bonus track.

 The single peaked at No. 68 on the Billboard Hot 100, No. 30 on the Hot R&B/Hip-Hop Songs, No. 62 on the R&B/Hip-Hop Airplay, No. 1 on the Hot Rap Songs, No. 16 on the Hot R&B/Hip-Hop Singles Sales and No. 21 on the Dance Singles Sales in the United States.

+Critical reception

+Reviewing Reel to Reel for AllMusic, Stanton Swihart commented "the album really does have a lot to offer, including the irresistible one-two punch of 'Check Tha Resume' and '360°'".
+Steve "Flash" Juon of RapReviews lauded Grand Puba for not using the song to diss his former bandmates from Brand Nubian.